“For when they say, “Peace and safety!” then sudden destruction comes upon them, as labor pains upon a pregnant woman. And they shall not escape“

 then sudden destruction comes upon them,

 Operating under the myth that they have come to a place of “peace and safety,” humans will suddenly face “destruction.”
 This destruction “comes upon” them.
 The words “come upon” mean to stand over, to set upon.
 The idea may be that this destruction is at hand but has not fully arrived.
-Destruction is near, imminent, approaching and impending.
+Destruction is near, imminent, approaching, and impending.

 as labor pains upon a pregnant woman.

-Destruction will come upon the world like pangs of a pregnant woman giving birth.
+The destruction will come upon the world like pangs of a pregnant woman giving birth.
 The idea is that this is great pain.
 Calamities will come upon men in Day of the Lord.
 When the Day of the Lord comes, the world will be pregnant with pain.

 And they shall not escape

 No one will be able to escape judgment in the Day of the Lord.
 The word “escape” means to flee out of a place.
 No one will escape the judgment of God.
 They will find no safety in flight.
 There is no place to go.
 There is no refuge from God.

 The word “not” is strong in Greek, so to flee will be futile.
 There is no way to avoid God’s judgment.
 They can no more escape destruction any more than a pregnant woman can escape the pain of delivering her child.

 Jesus warned us that people would not listen to warnings of the Day of the Lord (Matthew 24:34).
 We have a warning of prophetic pain in this passage.
 The coming Day of the Lord will be terrible for those without Christ.